 Knock 'em down and stack 'em back up!
-In My Toddler Talks: Strategies and Activities to Promote Your Child's Language Development, I share step-by-step play routines using bowling pins (and all of these toys on part 1 of this list) to specifically teach you how to elicit and model language.
+In my book I share step-by-step play routines using bowling pins (and all of these toys on part 1 of this list) to specifically teach you how to elicit and model language.

 I haven't met a toddler who doesn't LOVE bubbles.
 Great way to elicit so many words.
 Just be careful not to have them in your child's mouth.

 I'm a big fan of getting kids to go outside!
 Entice your child to play outside by drawing on the driveway or sidewalks.
 To spice things up you can even spray the chalk off with a hose or a can of water.

 Many older toddlers like playing the role of caregiver.
 You'll be amazed at how many gestures and words they will imitate from mommy and daddy during their play.

 I like this set because it's simple - there's no distracting music or bells and whistles.
 The doors open and close so you can encourage your child to knock on the door and have the various farm animals go in and out of the barn.

 This is a classic toy that assists in teaching about basic body parts by putting the pieces in and taking them out of the iconic potato head.

 Playing with Play-doh is such a blast!
 Please see my post, How to Use Play Dough to Get your Toddler to Talk.
 Play-doh may not be appropriate for younger toddlers who are still exploring the world with their mouths.